Teton Wilderness

 The Teton Wilderness has 450 miles (725 km) of hiking trails, all of which pass through prime grizzly bear habitat.
 Black bear, wolverine, cougar, moose, elk, mule deer, pronghorn, bison, bighorn sheep and the elusive wolf packs are all found here.
 At least 75 other mammal species exist in the wilderness including beaver, coyote, bobcat, mink, porcupine, river otter, marmot and pika.
 Both bald and golden eagles as well as falcons, owls, osprey, sandhill crane and geese are just a few of the 300 different species of birds in the wilderness.
 30 different species of fish are known to exist as well including several varieties of cutthroat trout.
 The forest has hundreds of species of trees and plant life such as lodgepole pine, whitebark pine and varieties of spruce and fir.
 Sagebrush and willows are found in the open fields and along streams.
 This wilderness is infrequently visited in some areas, borders on the most remote section of Yellowstone National Park and has only a few limited access points along the southern and western border.

+The headwaters of the Yellowstone River are found in the east-southeast reaches of the Teton Wilderness.
+The Yellowstone River is formed at the remote confluence of its North and South Forks, each being about 5-6 miles in length with their respective headwaters in high alpine terrain essentially wrapping around Younts Peak near Thorofare Mountain and the boundary with the Washakie Wilderness Area.

 Weather can be a factor in the wilderness with infrequent but severe thunderstorms in the spring and early summer.
 In 1987, a very rare high altitude tornado, called the Teton–Yellowstone tornado, destroyed an area of 20 miles (32 km) long and 2 miles (3.2 km) wide.
 The following year, almost half the forested sections of the wilderness were greatly impacted by the Yellowstone fires of 1988.
 These fires enhanced the wilderness ecosystem by reducing the amount of dead and down wood, helping lodgepole pine cones to germinate, and improving grazing opportunities for such animals as elk and mule deer.